paulpierce34/Powershell-To-Flipper-Template/README.md

 # Powershell-To-Flipper-Template
-This is a templated ducky script that you can copy/paste your powershell code into and achieve code execution on target pc
+This is a quickstart templated ducky script that you can copy/paste your powershell code into and achieve code execution on target pc.

 # HOW TO USE